garysscott/garysscott/README.md

 - I’m currently working on 🔭 a DfE Software Engineering Skills Bootcamp facilited by HyperionDev.
 This is an intensive, full time, four month course.

--  I’m currently learning 🌱 Python, HTML, CSS, Bootstrap, Django and SQL.
+-  I’m currently learning 🌱 Python, HTML, CSS, Bootstrap, Django and SQL / SQLite.

 - Ask me about ❓ Python